sikvelsigma/Merkle_Tree_Trans_JS/README.md

 **One also needs to create a `.env` file from `.env.example` with appropriate keys.**
 ## Notes
 I've figured out what the problem was.
 The problem was initial data encoding.
-I assumed I should use `encodePacked` since it was used in the `claim` function of the contract, but `checkClaim` function uses `encode` which gives different result.
+I assumed I should use `encodePacked` since it was used in the `claim` function of the contract, but `checkClaim` function used `encode` which gave different result.
 So, in the end, I've managed to get both the original hash root and the new one.
 They both require initial data generation with `encode` and differ in the tree construction.
 The original hash can be obtained by pushing the odd node into the beginning on the next layer, the new one - by promoting an odd node onto the next layer.

 To get the original hash of `0xac1910a665aeb8bd47d75573dfcfe10582a33738b3fe8b12eeba6a884aa86886` one must use `MerkleTree(data, 2, 1, ["uint256", "address", "uint256"])`